jabber-tools/gdf_testing/README.md

 * gdf_testing::test_executors::gdf_executor
 * gdf_testing::test_executors::vap_executor

-Enabling logging without module specification will enable it even for third party libraries used (e.g. [reqwest](https://crates.io/crates/reqwest))
+Enabling logging without module specification will enable it even for third party libraries used (e.g. [reqwest](https://crates.io/crates/reqwest) which we are using for all HTTP calls).

-For further detials about logging configuration see [env_logger](https://crates.io/crates/env_logger)
+For further detials about logging configuration see [env_logger](https://crates.io/crates/env_logger).